 Backstory and Context

-The basic foundation of the Walk were not agreed upon until 1955.
-The same year the Hollywood Chamber of Commerce proceeded to secure the necessary signatures to present to the city.
-The plans were solidified and submitted to the Los Angeles City Council in January 1956.
-The chamber then enlisted the help of the Board of Public Works to prepare the engineering specifications.
-In 1956, a proposed version of the star was unveiled.
-It included a caricature of the honoree, with a proposal for brown and blue sidewalks.
-The idea was later nixed as some worried caricatures were much too complicated.
-Additionally, the colors were changed to black and coral.
-The Improvement Association started a process for selecting the honorees to be initially placed in the Walk.
-To represent the four different aspects of the entertainment industry, four major committees were formed.
-The four included motion picture, television, recording (music), and radio.
-Walt Disney was one of the selections of the Members of the Motion Picture Selection Committee.
-This process continued to evolve.
-People were submitting 150 names a week, and so controversy, naturally ensued.
-A clear example of how the process worked?
-Perhaps, the greatest comedian of all Silent Film, Charlie Chaplin, was not included.
+The foundation for the Walk of Fame was not agreed upon until 1955.
+That same year, the Hollywood Chamber of Commerce proceeded to secure the necessary signatures to present to the city.
+These plans were solidified and submitted to the Los Angeles City Council in January 1956.
+The Chamber then enlisted the help of the Board of Public Works to prepare the engineering specifications.
+In 1956, a proposed version of the star was unveiled, including a caricature of the honoree, with a proposal for brown and blue stars.
+The idea was later nixed because of concerns that caricatures were too complicated.
+Additionally, the colors were changed to Black and coral.

 The Hollywood Walk of Fame was designated a Historic-Cultural Monument by the Cultural Heritage Board in 1978.
-Two years later, the Chamber presented a star to entertainer Johnny Grant.
-He was so honored that he offered to be a part of these momentous decisions and ceremonies.
-The Chamber was so impressed, they offered him the position of chairing the Walk of Fame committee.
-He served on the committee until his death.
-His inspirational leadership skills built the Walk of Fame into an international icon.
-Additionally, under his leadership, a fifth category was added, Live Theatre.
-He also solved the problem of running out of space to add stars.
-Johnny approved the creation of a second row of stars on the sidewalk which would alternate with the existing stars.
-The Walk of Fame was extended one block to the west from Sycamore to Labrea on Hollywood Blvd. on February 1, 1994.
-Thirty Stars were added to the block to create instant attraction.
-The Walk ends with a gazebo held up by four silver screen actresses of different ethnicity.
-It was created as a tribute to multi-ethnic women of Hollywood.
-Even for the biggest names in the rarified world of stardom, it is probably humbling and exciting to be asked to plant one’s hands in the wet cement and “sign” one’s name into immortality.
+Two years later, the Chamber presented a star to entertainer Johnny Grant, who went on to chair the Walk of Fame committee.
+Grant’s leadership skills made the Walk of Fame an international icon.
+Additionally, a fifth category was added: Live Theatre.
+Grant approved the creation of a second row of stars on the sidewalk which would alternate with the existing stars.
+In 1994, the Walk of Fame was extended one block to the west from Sycamore to La Brea and thirty stars were added to the block to create instant attraction.